mrgeyer/classtris/README.md

 ## Que buttons

-To load the next student, press next above the student's name To load other students in the que, press then above those student's names To load a new question, click the Up button.
+To load the next student, press NEXT above the student's name To load other students in the que, press THEN above those student's names To load a new question, click UP.

 ## Blakboard